WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

   the public code or the version that we investigated.
 A tool for that is under development.
 If version 3.4.5 of your wallet is reproducible according to us then you might still have received a different version 3.4.5 than the one we reviewed.
+  You would have to compare the fingerprint of the app on your device with the one reported here.
   Google lets the developers slice the market by country, device brand and even individual users.
-You would have to compare the fingerprint of the app on your device with the one reported here.
+Other app repositories might have similar "flexibility".

 Our steps when reviewing a new app
 ==================================

+Apps tagged
-Some of the information is collected automatically from Google Play.
-Apps tagged **"WIP"** are work in progress and might have nothing to do with wallets.
+**"WIP"** are work in progress and might have nothing to do with wallets.
 We have not had the time to look into it yet.

-If the app has less than 1000 downloads, we do not bother investigating it further and keep tracking its downloads until it does.
+If an Android app has less than 1000 downloads, we do not bother investigating it further and keep tracking its downloads until it does.
 Those get tagged **"Few users"**.